 Today I was watching - of all shows - Degrassi The Next Generation.
 Well, I was also zapping to other things so I missed large part and as such I didn't really understand the plot.
 Or know many of the characters.
 I don't know what they were doing, but it seemed they were doing something special with their episode.
 Well, that's besides the point anyway.
 What is not besides the point is that as I was watching it, for a moment, the show felt like The Tribe.

 And that's what I believe set the scene for making it feel like it was like The Tribe.
 The Tribe had this same thing.
-We were seeing a seemingly randomly grabbed group of kids, united by the fact that they were refusing to join one of the gangs - or "tribes" - and thus they formed a Tribe.
+We were seeing a seemingly randomly assembled group of kids, united by the fact that they were refusing to join one of the gangs - or "tribes" - and thus they formed a Tribe.
 They ended up in a relatively isolated situation in which they are fully dependent on one another, even if they do not like each other.

 I could go into discussing why I might like a series with a premise like that, but let's not.
-I don't want this to be about me too much.
+I don't want this to be too much about me.
 Instead, I am going to talk about me in a different way.
 I am going to talk about why I think this reminded me of the Tribe in specific.
 It may well be that the abandoned grass field which was the setting for a scene that could well have taken place on The Tribe.
 I do remember a similar scene when The Tribe was about to fall apart, though that was only two people (I believe) rather than an entire group.
 I think there is more to it.

 The Tribe wasn't exactly the sole series with a premise like that.
 One of my other favorite examples of a series like that would be "Transformers: Beast Wars".
-This was about a group of robot (that could turn into animals) that lived on a planet with nobody to keep them company but the opposing group.
+This was about a group of robots (that could turn into animals) that lived on a planet with nobody to keep them company but the opposing group.
 Though this was more based around the conflict (where the Tribe was more about problem solving and internal conflict, with the threat of external conflict lying around the corner) it has the same principles of a group working together not by choice but by necessity.
 Interestingly enough, it also shared a lot of other things with the Tribe like the way the main group was composed (my favorite comparison has to be Dinobot/Lex).